The HyperTexts

 Stand up now, Diggers all!

 The Digger movement was violently crushed, so it is not surprising that few protest songs associated with it have survived.
 From roughly the same period, however, songs protesting the suffering caused by wars abound, though such song do not generally explicitly condemn the wars or the leaders who wage them: for example, "The Maunding Souldier" and "The Fruits of Warre is Beggery."
-Such songs may be considered songs of complaint rather than of protest, since they offered no hint of rebellion against the status quo.
+Such songs may be considered complaints rather than protests, since they offer no hint of rebellion against the status quo.

 Men and women, stand together